bbalet/darany/README.md

-** THIS PROJECT IS NOT SUITABLE FOR PRODUCTION**
+**THIS PROJECT IS NOT SUITABLE FOR PRODUCTION**

 The objective of this project is to provide training materials for the NGO Passerelles numériques http://passerellesnumeriques.org/en/

 ## Features

+Darany is a basic meeting room booking management system:

 * User management.
 * Notifications by e-mail (requested, accepted, rejected and new user).
 * Meeting room booking workflow.
 * Export to Excel in a click.
-* Create a QR-Code for a meeting room.
+* Create a QR-Code for a meeting room (get the status).
 * Calendars of meeting room availability.
 * Available in English and French.
 * Simplified REST API with a .Net client.